4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 #Blocks all "/<pluginname>:<command>"
 block-plugin-named-commands-tabcomplete: true
 block-plugin-named-commands-execution: true

-#Set true if you are using the bungeecord version and want to block commands via plugin:<pluginname>
-#If true the groupsystem in this config will be disabled
-bungee-mode: false
-#If the proxy has a different ip and enter the proxys ip
-#Make sure the port is open
-#If you change these values, the server has to be restarted
-ip: 127.0.0.1
-port: 1550

 groups:
   #If no group is set via the permission plhide.group.<group> this will be applied